kustomzone/chrome-tabs/README.md

 #### `settings` Property (Read-Only)

-_Object_: The currently configured settings for the chromeTabz instance.
+_Object_: The currently configured settings for the ChromeTabz instance.

 _**Note:** While not enforced, this should be considered a read-only object.
-Please do not attempt to change settings after the chromeTabz instance as already been initialized via jQuery._
+Please do not attempt to change settings after the ChromeTabz instance as already been initialized via jQuery._

 ```js